 9. LEGAL EXPENSE

-Costs incurred by Operator in procuring abstracts, fees paid to attorneys and landmen for title examinations (including preliminary, supplemental, shut-in royalty opinions, division order title opinions), and title curative work are chargeable to the extent permitted as a direct charge in the Agreement.
+Costs incurred by Operator in procuring abstracts, fees paid to attorneys and landmen for title examinations (including preliminary, supplemental, shut-in royalty opinions, division order title opinions), and title curative work are chargeable except as limited by the Agreement.
 If the Agreement is silent regarding chargeability, these costs are directly chargeable to the Joint Account.

 Chargeability of conducting title work and curative work is often determined by provisions in the Agreement.
 Article IV.A of the AAPL 610-1989, 1989H and 2015 Model Form Operating Agreements: